janhesters/DjangoBasicRESTAPI/README.md

 ### About this project

 If you, like me, work with Django in your job, you probably create a lot of projects.
 I created this repository for my own convenience, because I wanted to _set up APIs for mobile apps and React apps very fast_.
 Feel free to use this repository to work fast (or even learn from it if you are newer to Django).
 If you want to help me and improve this repository, I would greatly appreciate pull requests and suggestions :) Thank you for your advice in advance!
-Best way too reach me for questions, advice or suggestions is through [Twitter](https://twitter.com/Geromekevin).
+Best way to reach me for questions, advice or suggestions is through [Twitter](https://twitter.com/Geromekevin).

 ### What is included?